 The sake brewery industry boomed once upon a time in Hida Furukawa.
 Although now there are only 2 breweries left, the sake brewed locally is indispensable to the daily life of the town.

 Hourai (蓬莱) is the name of the sake that is famous not only locally but across the country.
-If you want to gain a deeper knowledge of how this delicious sake was made, you can book a sake brewery tour with them on their webpage HERE!
+If you want to gain a deeper knowledge of how this delicious sake was made, you can book a sake brewery tour with them on their web page HERE (currently suspended)!

 Fun fact: that round ball above the entrance of the brewery was made of cedar.
 The brewery will hang the freshly made cedar ball at the beginning of the brewing process.
 When the ball turns brown, the locals will know that it is time to splash on some sake!

-Watanabe Sake Brewery’s Access Information and Business Hours
+Watanabe Sake Brewery’s Business Hours and Access Information

 The event is so popular that additional train services are always scheduled for that night (=゚ω゚)ノ!